 According to the company, this decision follows the one from several weeks ago, when it halted all shipments of specific sanctioned parts and products to Russia.
 The firm has no active joint ventures in this country.

-Another oilfield services giant, Schlumberger, also informed last Friday that it has reached a decision to stop new investments in Russia and its Chief Executive Officer, Olivier Le Peuch, explained that the company’s main focus is on the health, safety, and security of its personnel and their families not just in Russia and Ukraine, but in the entire region as well.
+Another oilfield services giant, Schlumberger, also informed last Friday that it had reached a decision to stop new investments in Russia and its Chief Executive Officer, Olivier Le Peuch, explained that the company’s main focus was on the health, safety, and security of its personnel and their families not just in Russia and Ukraine, but in the entire region as well.

-Following the announcements made by its rivals, Baker Hughes revealed on Saturday that it has also suspended new investments for its Russia operations, explaining that it is continuing to comply with applicable laws and sanctions as it fulfils current contractual obligations.
+Following the announcements made by its rivals, Baker Hughes revealed on Saturday that it had also suspended new investments for its Russia operations, explaining that it was continuing to comply with applicable laws and sanctions while fulfilling contractual obligations.

 Lorenzo Simonelli, Chairman & CEO of Baker Hughes, remarked: “The crisis in Ukraine is of grave concern and we strongly support a diplomatic solution.
 We condemn violence and our hearts go out to the people and families of those impacted.”

-Just like the other two oilfield services players, Baker Hughes also underlined it considers the health and safety of its employees, colleagues, business partners and their families as a “top priority.”
+Just like the other two oilfield services players, Baker Hughes also underlines that it considers the health and safety of its employees, colleagues, business partners and their families as a “top priority.”

 “We have been continuously monitoring the situation, and today’s announcement follows an internal decision made with our board of directors and communicated to our leadership team earlier this week.
 We remain committed to act in full compliance,” concluded Simonelli.